 De’Longhi do quite a range of bean to cup machines, including some much more expensive one touch systems, comparatively speaking this is priced at the low to mid price bracket, and it’s a capable machine for the money.

-There’s a one touch hot water button, so if you’re making a brew and the coffee machine is on and you can’t be bothered putting the kettle on, you can basically slot the hot water spout part on, and press that button, that’ll probably come in handy.
+There’s a one touch hot water button, so if you’re making a brew and the coffee machine is on and you can’t be bothered putting the kettle on, you can just slot the hot water spout part on, and press that button, that’ll probably come in handy.

 Check Price – Amazon UK